LeonardoMeireles55/serum-bank-backend/README.md

 Open the terminal and run these commands:

-- Start the database container
+- Run the NestJS application with docker

 ```bash
 docker compose up